Keeper-Security/Commander/src/plugins/README.md

 r VEpovl5St-MPcnNrfJkyDg
 ```

 Keeper's team is expanding the number of plugins on an ongoing basis.
-If you need a particular plugin created, just let us know.
+If you need a particular plugin created, email us at ops@keepersecurity.com.